 - Painting Concrete Floors

 - Polishing Concrete Floors

 Concrete Floor InformationLearn about all the benefits of concrete flooring, from unlimited design versatility to easy maintenance

-- It enhances the integrity of architect's designs.
+- They enhance the integrity of architect's designs.

-- It's easy to change, especially if you sell your home; the next owner can place carpet or wood on top of the concrete slab.
+- They are easy to change, especially if you sell your home; the next owner can place carpet or wood on top of the concrete slab.